Dacha shoot (analogue colour) January 2026

 Selected images: 1, 4, 6, 8, 9 & 10

-Original images are here: 3 January 2026 Dacha analogue
+Original images are here: 7800 IMAGES

-Dacha Lake shoot (digital) January 2026
+Dacha shoot (digital) 3rd January 2026

 This is a slide show of my most recent shoot, this was during a frozen spell at the turn of the year, this turned the lake at Dacha into a whole other world.
 I spent a few late afternoons walking through here as the light faded, it had a completely different feel to it.
 There was no wind and it was eerily still you can see from several of the images that even with a slow shutter, there is little movement in the trees branches.
 There is a satin effect on the surface of the middle lake, I love how the fading light makes it shine silver, and the tree branches frozen in time poking out from the ice.
 There is a stillness to the photographs that signifies a sort of solitude and silence, which is as I have been trying to portray in my subject.

-Link to original images: 03 January 2026.
-Dacha (Access via onedrive)
+Link to original images: 03 7800 IMAGES

 I was quite excited at the results of this shoot, Being able to view them immediately once I returned home, I could easily identify those which I would like to add to my list of potential images for my submission.
 I had also taken photographs in tandem, with my analogue camera.
 I was hopeful I might have some images from this that I could use in my book or for my final exhibition piece.
 I am still undecided on how I will separate my images from analogue / digital and colour / black and white.
 Or even, whether its necessary to have this as a concern at all.